where-to-eat

 Marbella has a reputation problem.

 Mention the name and people picture champagne-spraying beach clubs, Russian oligarchs, and €500 bottles of rosé.
 That scene exists, certainly.
-But it is not the whole story.
+But it's not the whole story.

 Behind the glamour lies a proper Spanish town with a beautiful old quarter, generations-old tapas bars, and restaurants serving excellent seafood pulled from the Mediterranean that morning.